 Journal of Massage Science, 2016, #4

-As you will read below just placing the client in ergonomic position while gravitational and biomechanical forces cancel each other already gives the therapist great advantage during the therapy.
-Thus the application of correctly formulated massage protocol which follows becomes even more efficient.
-As our readers know we are not in business of advertising but we think that the therapists should consider the bodyCushion as important tool of enhancing their therapy.
+As you will read below, just placing the client in an ergonomic position, while gravitational and biomechanical forces cancel each other, gives the therapist a great advantage during the therapeutic session.
+Thus, the application of correctly formulated massage protocol which follows becomes even more efficient.
+As our readers know we are not in business of advertising but we think that therapists should consider the bodyCushion™ as an important tool for enhancing their therapy.

 Dr. Ross Turchaninov.
-Editor in Chief

 ROLE OF BODY ERGONOMIC IN STRESS REDUCTION MASSAGE.

-ROLE OF BODY CUSHION
+ROLE OF the bodyCushion™

 By Tom Owens, LMT

-Therapists try to reinforce this effect of massage therapy by playing music in the background, dimming lights, etc. and I am sure that any additional tool (e.g., aromatherapy) which helps diminish sympathetic tone should be welcomed by therapists.
+The main goal of massage therapy, as a preventive measure, is to decrease the sympathetic tone to equalize activity of both systems and to maintain the client’s overall health (Barr & Taslitz, 1970; Longworth, 1982).
+Therapists try to reinforce this effect of massage therapy by playing music in the background, dimming lights, etc. I am sure that any additional tool (e.g., aromatherapy) which helps diminish sympathetic tone should be welcomed by therapists.

-DEVELOPING CONCEPT OF BODY CUSHION
+DEVELOPING THE CONCEPT OF THE bodyCushion™

-Sometime, about 1983, I went to receive a massage.
+Sometime about 1983, I went to receive a massage.
 The decor of the therapist’s massage room was lovely; the color of the walls, the furnishings, the artwork.
 The therapist had me lie face down.
 She burned sweet grass as she covered me.

 I lied.
-I lay there, face squished in a slot, thinking, This sucks! … and I don’t think anyone is going to do anything about the discomfort of being on a massage table … Really?
-This is the way it is, and we just accept that this is the way it is?
-I vowed to myself I would solve this puzzle.
+I lay there, face squished in a slot, thinking, “This sucks!
+I don’t think anyone is going to do anything about the discomfort of being on a massage table.”
+I continued to think, “Really?
+This is the way it is, and we just accept that this is the way it is?”

 After about a month, I realized that I could devise a similar support for the pelvis allowing ventral space for the abdominal organs, bladder and male genitalia.
 I also realized that this approach allowed a distinct relief and decompression of my own lumbar spine.

-I finally, simply, named it bodyCushion™.
-Generally speaking the BodyCushion System consists from different size foam blocks with special openings.
-Placing these blocks under the client’s body allows achieve the best ergonomic position during entire massage session.
+I finally, simply, named it, “bodyCushion™.”
+Generally speaking, the BodyCushion™ system consists of different size foam blocks with special openings.
+Placing these blocks under the client’s body allows the client to achieve the best ergonomic position during entire massage session.

 Fig. 1.
-Side view of Body Cushion System placed on massage table and with client laying on the stomach
+Side view of Body Cushion System placed on massage table and with client laying on the stomach.

-SCIENTIFIC STUDY OF BODY CUSHION
+SCIENTIFIC STUDY OF THE bodyCushion™